Donald Bisset

 Donald Bisset (30 August 1910 – 10 August 1995), was an English actor.

+He trained at the Guildhall School of Music and Drama and made his first London appearance, in A Bride for the Unicorn, at the Westminster Theatre in July 1936.

-He also wrote stories for children which he mostly illustrated himself.
+He also wrote numerous stories for children, which he mostly illustrated himself.
 They have been translated into 16 languages.